llxisdsh/pb/README.md

 # FlatMapOf

 FlatMapOf is a seqlock-based, flat-layout concurrent hash table.
 The table and key/value entries are stored inline to minimize pointer chasing and cache misses, providing more stable latency and throughput even for cold working sets.
-Prefer creating instances via `NewFlatMapOf` and configure via options.

 > Important — Memory Model Requirements (TSO only)
 >